 • Newbery National Volcanic Monument.
 Established by Congress in 1990, the national volcanic monument is 55,500 acres in size and is administered as part of the Deschutes National Forest in Deschutes County.

 Existing wilderness areas within the Monument, such as the Middle Santiam, Menagerie and a portion of the Mt.
 Jefferson Wildernesses, would remain protected as they are.
-For possible new wilderness areas, such as Gordon Meadows or Iron Mountain, or new Wild and Scenic River designation, such as Moose Creek, see “How would the Douglas-fir National Monument be created?”, above.
+For new Wild and Scenic River designations, such as Moose Creek, see “How would the Douglas-fir National Monument be created?”, above.

 When there is a trade-off between short-term economic interests and long-term national interests, the latter should prevail.